 In some cases, you can go online and read through the staff listings on a company website to look for titles like “Marketing Director” or “Creative Director.”
-Sometimes you’ll even find their contact information such as their phone number or email or both is public.
+Sometimes you’ll even find their contact information, such as their phone number or email, is provided on the site.

-But sometimes, the listings either aren’t up-to-date or the person with that title doesn’t make direct hiring decisions.
+But sometimes, the listings either aren’t up-to-date, or the person with that title doesn’t make direct hiring decisions.

-Your best bet in this situation is to ask, “Can you tell me who is in charge of your marketing campaigns?” or, “Who do I talk to about the web content that’s posted on your company site?”
-(You can replace “web content” with email, sales letters, social media posts, or whatever your writing focus is.)
+Your best bet in this situation is to ask, “Can you tell me who is in charge of your marketing campaigns?” or, “Who do I talk to about the web content that’s posted on your company’s site?”
+You can also replace “web content” with email, sales letters, social media posts, or whatever your writing focus is.

 Once you get connected to the right person in the company, remember to be persistent and follow up appropriately.
 Chances are, they’re busy and may not see or have time to respond to the first few messages you send.